ohsterik/ohsterik.github.io/index.md

 # Welcome to my Data Science Blog

 In this blog I will be posting about my personal projects and research into the world of Data Science.
 I hope to demonstrate and build upon my abilities, learn new tools of the trade, and give commentary on my professional development progress.

-### About Me

-I am a recent graduate from Purdue University with a degree in Computer Science with a focus in Data Science.
-I am passionate about educating others about how machine learning can be applied to the real world and in our everyday lives.

-I am proficient in the coding languages:
-- Python
-- R
-- SAS
-- Java
-- SQL

-I am proficient with the libraries:
-- Scikit-learn
-- NumPy
-- Matplotlib
-- Pandas
-- Seaborn
-- PyTorch
-- TensorFlow